Flaconi/kafka-connect-sns/README.md

 }
 ```

-* Define an SNS Queue Policy Document for the queue to allow `PublishMessage`.
+* Define an SNS Policy Document for the queue to allow `PublishMessage`.
 An example policy is:

 ```json
 {